cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 #### DNS Resolver IP

 Use this selector to apply policies to DNS queries that arrived to your Gateway Resolver IP address aligned with a registered location.
 For most Gateway customers, this is an IPv4 AnyCast address and policies created using this IPv4 address will apply to all locations.
-However, each location has a dedicated IPv6 address and some Gateway customers have been supplied with a dedicated IPv4 address—these both can be used to apply policies to specific registered locations.
+However, each location has a dedicated IPv6 address and some Gateway customers have been supplied with a dedicated IPv4 address — these both can be used to apply policies to specific registered locations.

 | UI name | API example |
 | -- | -- |